Aroma visualization from community tastings

 How is The Whisky Agency T.D.L Heads & Tails, Canada 1999 rated?

-RumX's 0–10 scale is strict — 6.9 lands squarely in the "Pleasant" band.
+RumX’s 0–10 scale is strict: 6.9 sits in the “Pleasant” band.
 29% of tasters rate it Good or better; only 11% rate it below average.
 See the full rating guide →

 Review by Schnubbii